TheParin/GoogleForm/README.md

 https://towardsdatascience.com/automating-submission-forms-with-python-94459353b03e

 # Notes:
-The example of the Google Form used is this: https://forms.gle/8o1CBnNZhzgeW4Ry9 .

 I have used the TEXT-type entries and RADIO button-type entries.
 For other types, You may require to understand terms place codes accordingly ( e.g. Check boxes, etc. )